hashicorp/vault-plugin-secrets-ad/README.md

 functioning (and you haven't broken anything else), we recommend running the tests.

-To run the tests, invoke `make test`:
+To run the tests, run the following:

 ```sh
 $ make test